Truck Accident Lawyer

 Truck Accident Lawyer in Douglasville, Georgia

-Most areas of road safety are improving in the USA but deaths in semi truck accidents went up in 2019.
-Truck drivers deaths rose to 885, which is a 1% increase on the number of fatal accidents in 2018.
-Tragically, when there’s a car involved in a semi truck crash, other people are usually killed or injured too.
+A truck accident lawyer stays informed at the local and national management of roadways and challenges their clients face across the nation.
+Most areas of road safety are improving in the USA but deaths in semi-truck accidents went up in 2019.
+Truck drivers’ deaths rose to 885, which is a 1% increase in the number of fatal accidents in 2018.
+Tragically, when there’s a car involved in a semi-truck crash, other people are usually killed or injured too.
 In fact, 4,700 people died in accidents with large trucks in 2019.
-When you read these shocking figures, you can understand why so many people need a truck accident lawyer.
+These shocking statistics make it clear why hiring the best truck accident lawyer is necessary.

-The team at Murphy Law Firm drives the roads around Douglasville so we know exactly how it feels to travel the I-20 on our daily commute.
-Just like you, we know how vulnerable we can feel in our cars, on motorbikes or bicycles and as pedestrians when we’re sharing space with 18 wheelers and tractor trailers.
+The team of trucking lawyers at Murphy Law Firm drives the roads around Douglasville so we know exactly how it feels to travel the I-20 on our daily commute.
+Just like you, we know how vulnerable we can feel in our cars, on motorbikes or bicycles, and as pedestrians when we’re sharing space with 18 wheelers and tractor-trailers.
+However, we want you to be able to avoid the office of our 18 wheeler accident lawyer and avoid situations that might necessitate a visit!

 The Policy Advice website highlights 5 key statistics about truck accidents, based on data from across the United States.
 They say that: